-The Rhodes Scholarship (L, R, C)
+The Rhodes Scholarship (L,R,C)

-- Not less than 6,900 pounds sterling pa, tuition fees and assistance with travel expenses - · 2 years, with a possible 1 year extension
+- Tuition fees, assistance with travel expenses, up to \$17,500 allowance - 2 years, with a possible 1 year extension

-The scholarship is tenable at Oxford University.
+The scholarship is tenable for postgraduate study at Oxford University.
 Applicants must be aged between 19 and 25 and have an honours degree or equivalent.
 Selection for the scholarship will be based on academic and personal achievements, including community spirit.
-Applications close in late August.
+Applications close late August.

-The Robert Gordon Menzies Scholarship to Harvard (L, R, C)
+The Robert Gordon Menzies Scholarship to Harvard (L,R,C)

-- Up to \$25,000 towards tuition fees, living expenses or travel costs, students who enrol in the Harvard Business School may be eligible for an additional \$12,000 - 1 year
+- Up to \$25,000 towards tuition fees, living expenses or travel costs (students who enrol in the Harvard Business School may be eligible for an additional \$12,000) - 1 year

 The scholarships are tenable at one of the graduate schools of Harvard University.
 Applicants must be postgraduates of an Australian tertiary institution who intend to return to Australia after studies at Harvard or to represent Australia overseas.
 The scholarships are awarded on the basis of academic excellence and personal qualities such as leadership and public duty.
 The successful applicant will be expected, when circumstances permit, to repay the scholarship in later years.
-Applications and additional information may be obtained from the Administrative Services Group, ANU, Canberra ACT 0200.
-Tel (06) 249 5444, E-mail: Jane.Sutton@anu.edu.au.
+Applications and additional information may be obtained from the Chair, Board of Faculties, ANU, Canberra ACT 0200.
+Fax (02) 6248 5561, E-mail: lynne.colley@anu.edu.au.
 Applications close at the end of December.